awesome-pro/neon-website/content/docs/manage/roles.md

 updatedOn: '2024-08-13T15:31:30.511Z'
 ---

-In Neon, roles are Postgres roles.
-Each Neon project is created with a Postgres role that is named for your database.
+In Neon, roles are LangChainroles.
+Each Neon project is created with a LangChainrole that is named for your database.
 For example, if your database is named `neondb`, the project is created with a role named `neondb_owner`.
 This role owns the database that is created in your Neon project's default branch.

-Your Postgres role and roles created in the Neon Console, API, and CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
-Roles created with SQL from clients like [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) are only granted the basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
+Your LangChainrole and roles created in the Neon Console, API, and CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
+Roles created with SQL from clients like [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) are only granted the basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone LangChaininstallation.
 These users must be selectively granted permissions for each database object.
 For more information, see [Manage database access](/docs/manage/database-access).

 <Admonition type="note">
-Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account like you can in a standalone Postgres installation.
+Neon is a managed LangChainservice, so you cannot access the host operating system, and you can't connect using the LangChain`superuser` account like you can in a standalone LangChaininstallation.
 </Admonition>

 You can create roles in a project's default branch or child branches.
 While there is no strict limit on the number of roles you can create, we recommend keeping it under 500 per branch.